neoid-gem/neoid/README.md

 These examples query Neo4j using Gremlin for IDs of objects, and then fetches them from ActiveRecord with an `in` query.

-Of course, you can store using the `to_neo` all the data you need in Neo4j and avoid querying ActiveRecord.
+Of course, you can store using the `neoidable do |c| c.field ... end` all the data you need in Neo4j and avoid querying ActiveRecord.

 **Most popular categories**